Dynatrace/AWSMonitoringTutorials/README.md

 *Installing OneAgent on Beanstalk*
 One way to install a Dynatrace OneAgent on such a Beantstalk EC2 instance is to leverage the "Elastic Beanstalk Extensions" concept.
 Beanstalk allows you to put additonal configuraton and script instructions into a subfolder called .ebextensions.
 Files with the ending .config will then be analyzed and executed during the startup phase of an instance.
 In our example you will find the following files in the .ebextension directory:
-* dynatrace.config: Defines two Environment Variables (RUXIT_TENANT, RUXIT_TOKEN).
-It also downloads an special beanstalk installation script (still branded ruxit.com) into a special directory that will be executed by Beanstalk as part of the instance launch process.
-This script references these two environment variables.
-The environment variables could be set with default values in the .config file or can later be defined as part of the Beanstalk Configuration when launching an instance.
-We will do the latter.
+* dynatrace.config: Defines one Configuration Option (DYNATRACE_ONEAGENT_DOWNLOAD).
+It also comes with a special beanstalk installation script that gets put into a special directory which will be executed by Beanstalk as part of the instance launch process.
+This script references the DYNATRACE_ONEAGENT_DOWNLOAD option.
+You could either set the option value in the .config file before uploading it to AWS or you can set the value later when configuring the launch parameters.
+We will do THE LATTER.
 * version.config: This config files specifies additional environment variables that are set to the EC2 instance.
 It can be used to demonstrate custom process group tagging with Dynatrace

 **Prerequisit**